Chile Colorado is a rich beef or pork stew with a delicious red chile sauce. Make this hearty stew recipe for a flavorful Tex Mex meal.

 - 2 tbsp vegetable oil

 - Remove the stems (and seeds if you want it milder in heat), from the anchos, pasillas, and guajillos.
-Cover chiles with 2 cups boiling chicken stock and let them steam for about 30 minutes until they are tender.
+Cover chiles with 1 cup boiling water and let them steam for about 30 minutes until they are tender.

-- Put the chiles and all of the chicken stock, garlic, onion, jalapeño, cumin and Mexican oregano. into a blender and purée until smooth.
+- Put the chiles, soaking liquid and 2 cups of the chicken stock, garlic, onion, jalapeño, chimayo chili powder, cumin and Mexican oregano (cayenne is optional for more heat) into a blender and purée until smooth.
 Set aside.

 - Cut the pork shoulder into half inch cubes, season with the kosher salt and pepper, and brown the meat in a large, stock pot over medium heat with oil.

-- Add 4 cups of chicken stock and simmer on low uncovered for one hour.
+- Add 4 cups of chicken stock and simmer on low covered for one hour.
 Stir in the potatoes and chile purée.
-Simmer for another 45 minutes uncovered until the meat is tender and the sauce is a thick, deep red color.
-Season with additional salt.
+Simmer uncovered for another 45 minutes or until the meat is tender and the sauce is a thick, deep red color.
+Season with additional salt if needed.
 Serve with warm tortillas.